1. What is spondylolisthesis?

 In 2009, I was diagnosed with multiple degenerated discs, two herniations and grade I-II spondylolisthesis.
 Not properly diagnosed, but also present: Three end plate fractures, facet joint syndrome and sacroiliac joint compression.
 My own pain led me to learn as much as I could about spondylolisthesis so that it wouldn't get worse.

-One of the most important lessons learned was that McKenzie stretches and a lot of the yoga poses I was practicing were contra-indicated (worsening) for my spondylolisthesis.
-This led me to sleuth out how to get stronger: What to do, what not to do, from activities of daily living, to yoga to lifting weights.
+One of the most important lessons learned was that McKenzie stretches and a lot of the yoga poses I was practicing were contra-indicated (worsening) the spondylolisthesis.
+This led me to figure out how to get stronger: What to do, what not to do, from activities of daily living, to yoga to lifting weights.

 These days I have zero pain.
 I am on a mission to share what I've learned.